souocare/bot-infodiaria-pt/README.md

 And then, the program will be running.

 # Acknowledgements
-I need to thank VOST Portugal for making their API available about Covid-19 data in Portugal.
+I need to thank Data Science for Social Good Portugal to make Covid-19 data in Portugal available easily for everyone, and VOST Portugal for making an API to use DSSG data.
 And, of course, to the creator of Telepot module.

 # LICENSE
 This software is licensed under the MIT License.
 See the LICENSE file in the top distribution directory for the full license text.